apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX wants to build 1 Starship megarocket a day with new Starfactory**
+**Pat Sajak steps down from Wheel of Fortune after 41 seasons**

-You can read more about it [here](https://www.space.com/spacex-starship-one-a-day-starfactory).
+You can read more about it [here](https://www.bbc.com/news/articles/c3ggvej892eo).

 ## Requirements
 - Python 3.8